Matthew Alesi ’07 became a Capital Markets Analyst at Allen Tate Mortgage in 2020.

 Will Boylan ’08 teaches Social Studies at East Ridge Middle School.
 Will is also working toward his Masters degree in History at WCSU.

-Jessie Britton received her B.A. in History in 2014.
-She is currently traveling and guiding others around the world as a Travel Consultant based in Brooklyn, New York.
+Jessie Britton ’14 is currently traveling and guiding others around the world as a Travel Consultant based in Brooklyn, New York.
 While acquiring her degree, Jessie was exposed to many cultures, traditions and religions.
 Her career will present her with plenty of opportunities to fulfill her dream of travelling around the world.
 Now Jessie is appearing on the television show 48 Hour Destination.
 Jessie will be featured on the New York segment.
 This show will be aired all across the US and Australia.
 Jessie has also published an academic article.
 She was one of three student authors of “A Poisoned Past Book Review Assignment: Reading and Writing Academic Book Reviews as an Effective Pedagogical Tool” in the New England Journal of History 73:1 (Fall 2016), 116-131.
 For more information or to order a copy, visit https://www.nejh.org/

 Christopher Brown ‘16 is working with Congresswoman Kathleen Rice’s Campaign now as a field organizer.
 Prior to working in Congresswoman Rice’s office, Christopher worked for New York State Senator Todd Kaminsky of the 9th District as a community liaison to Baldwin, New York and as a scheduler for Senator Kaminsky.
 Christopher said that majoring in History prepared him beautifully for these positions because knowledge about the past prevents future mistakes.
 He also worked hard to develop research skills and to learn how to articulate his ideas.
 He definitely mastered paying attention to detail!
 Christopher would love to hear from fellow alumni and WCSU students.
 Brown373@connect.wcsu.edu

-Cody Clark ’17, who has been interning in the Connecticut General Assembly, is now working on the gubernatorial campaign for Dan Drew, the current mayor of Middletown, CT.
+Cody Clark ’17, took a job as the Outreach Coordinator for the House Democratic Office in Hartford, CT in 2020.
+Prior to this position, he had interning in the Connecticut General Assembly and then worked on the 2018 gubernatorial campaign for Dan Drew, the former mayor of Middletown, CT.

 Maranda Cox ’15 is the Resident Director at Fairfield Hall at WCSU.
-She is also currently pursuing a Masters degree in Counseling in Higher Education with a specialization in Student Development at Central.
+In 2018, she earned a Masters degree in Counseling in Higher Education with a specialization in Student Development at Central.

 Michael Ferguson, BA ’13 and MA ’15, has been elected to public office!
 He is now the House Representative for the 138th District (Danbury).
 He had also previously served as a Member of the Danbury Board of Education, 2013-present; and as a member of the Danbury Planning Commission, 2012-13.
 He also served as the chairperson of the Danbury Schools and Business Collaborative (DSABC) Board of Directors.
 Congratulations!